eliyasv/EKS-TF-infra/README.md

-## 🚀 EKS Infrastructure with Terraform
+## EKS Infrastructure with Terraform

-This repository provisions an **Amazon EKS cluster** designed for scalability, reusability, and DevOps automation best practices.
+This repository provisions a production-ready Amazon EKS cluster using Terraform following Infrastructure-as-Code (IaC), DevOps, and AWS best practices.

+It is designed to be modular, scalable, cost-aware, and environment-agnostic (dev, prod).
+The cluster on desired capacity runs 3 worker nodes:
+2 on-demand for baseline stability and 1 spot node for cost-optimized workloads.
+It can autoscale between 2 and 8 nodes depending on demand.

 ---

-### 📁 Folder Structure
+### Folder Structure

 ```bash
 ❯ tree -aL 3